apache/inlong-website/docs/user_guide/user_manual.md

   name based on the abbreviation splicing
 - Consumer Responsible Person: At least 2 persons are required to choose the responsible person; the responsible person can view and modify the consumption information
-- Consumer target business ID: you need to select the business ID of the consumer data, you can click [Query] and select the appropriate business ID in the pop-up window
+- Consumer target business group id: you need to select the business group id of the consumer data, you can click [Query] and select the appropriate business group id in the pop-up window
   ![](/cookbooks_img//image-1624432286674.png)
 - Data usage: select data usage usage
 - Data usage description: The applicant needs to briefly explain the items used and the purpose of the data according to